darrkj/Natality/README.md

 ## Complications

-The larger data set is to large to store in a github repository in a single file.
-It is also to big for the 'moving datasets to lazyload DB' portion of building an R package.
-Storing it in a csv file is also a little clunky.
-The best way to work with this dataset is via an iport function.
-Have a function to load the data from the web into your workspace.
+The larger dataset is too large to store in a github repository in a single file.
+It is also to big for the 'moving datasets to lazyload DB' portion of building an R package to include it.
+Storing it in a csv file is also a little clunky becuse it the size explodes by two orders of magnitude.
+The best way to work with this dataset is via an import function.
+Below you can see how to use the function to load the data from the web into your workspace.

 ```
 # This will take a minute